szm981120/linear-algebra_assist/README.md

 	5.Seek the rank of the appointed matrix.
 	6.See if the vectors of a matrix is correlation.
 	7.Cramer's rule using.
+	8.Judge the quadratic form whether it is positive or negative definite.
+	9.Consider the properties of solutions of linear equations 10.Seek the inverse matrix of the appointed matrix.

 Thank you!